codecop/Roguelike-Coderetreat/template-new.md

-# Creating a New Roguelike Template
+# Creating a New Template

-This document provides a complete guide for creating a new language/framework template that follows the established patterns of the Roguelike Coderetreat project.
+This document provides a guide for creating a new language/framework template that follows the established patterns in this repository.

 ## Overview